Sign in tofeather

 Figures are directional, drawn from peer-reviewed literature on chronic ketamine use.

 Unlike opioids or benzos, ketamine withdrawal is not medically dramatic.
 The challenge is almost entirely psychological: the return of whatever was being dissociated from.
-That return requires a containing environment and skilled trauma work.
+That return requires a containing environment and skilled trauma work, which is exactly what a structured ketamine rehab program in Arizona provides from day one.

 Days 1–7